 Accounting principles generally accepted in the United States of America require that management's discussion and analysis on pages three through six be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic or historical context.
 I have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquires of management about the methods of preparing the information and comparing the information for consistency with management's responses to my inquiries, the basic financial statements and other knowledge I obtained during my audit of the basic financial statements.
-I do not express an opinion or provide any assurance on the information provide me with sufficient evidence to express an opinion or provide any assurance.
+I do not express an opinion or provide any assurance on the information provide any assurance.